 Styelle Bikinis is a fresh and fabulous Australian swimwear label dedicated to ending child slavery one bikini at a time.
-After a successful collaboration with our talented members Lauren Vickers, Lyndl K, we catch up with Styelle owner Charys as she shares the importance of ethical fashion and how others can get involved.
+After a successful collaboration with our stunning talent Lauren Vickers and Lyndl K, we catch up with Styelle owner Charys as she shares the importance of ethical fashion and how others can get involved.

 Why did you start an ethical swimwear label?

 Wow!
 So many reasons!
 Most important to me is the aim to abolish child slavery and unacceptable working conditions for the people of the world.
 The sort of thing that we take for granted in the Western world is considered unheard of in poorer countries.

 Women are fired for being pregnant and made to sleep on the floors of dirty factories – not going home to their families for days as they are made to work for 20 hours a day to keep up with the fast fashion expectancies of today’s society.
 Not only women are exposed to this, but children also.
 People don’t realise what they are doing to our planet and its people.

 Quality garments not only bring you confidence and the wholesome feeling of wearing quality – but it gives back to the planet as it lasts longer and you don’t throw it away because you are aware of its quality and know that it always looks good on.

 What were some of the reasons you chose to work with Lauren Vickers, Lyndl K, and Heidi H?